marcglasberg/async_redux/README.md

 ### Where the stream subscriptions themselves are stored

 As discussed above, you should NOT put them in the store state.
-Instead save them in some convenient place elsewhere, where your reducers may access them.
+Instead, save them in some convenient place elsewhere, where your reducers may access them.
 Remember you **only** need to access them from the reducers.
 If you have separate business and client layers, put them into the business layer.

 Some ideas: